scikit-hep/pyhepmc/README.md

 ### Repository management

 If you want to contribute to the source code, please follow these instructions.
-You should start by forking this repository.
-In the following instructions, replace `YourName` with your Github username.
+Start by forking the scikit-hep repository, then clone your fork to your local compute with these commands (replace `YourName` with your Github username):

-Start from scratch by cloning your fork.
-Then `cd` to the project folder.
 ```
 git clone --recursive git@github.com:YourName/pyhepmc.git
-cd pyhepmc
 ```
-The first command clones the pyhepmc-ng repository and its nested sub-repositories.
-If you already cloned the fork without the `--recursive` option, you need to manually initialize the nested sub-repository. `cd` to the project folder and do:
+Now `cd` to the project folder (the rest assumes you are in the project folder).
+The command clones the pyhepmc-ng repository and its nested sub-repositories.
+If you already cloned the fork without the `--recursive` option, you need to manually initialize the nested sub-repositories:
 ```
 git submodule update --init
 ```
-To keep in sync with the master from the scikit-hep repository, add another remote called *upstream*:
+Add a remote endpoint called *upstream* to keep in sync with the master of the scikit-hep repository:
 ```
 git remote add upstream https://github.com/scikit-hep/pyhepmc.git
 ```
 This concludes the initial set up.

-To develop a feature or a fix, create a branch from your master (make sure your master is in sync with the scikit-hep master)
+To develop a feature or a fix, create a branch from your master (make sure your master is in sync with the scikit-hep master):
 ```
 git checkout -b my_cool_feature master
 ```